Master of Science in Project Management

 Students will graduate with project management skills emphasizing an integrated relationship with an organization's functional areas.
 Our degrees and certificates in project management provide formal training that prepares graduates to manage local, outsourced and global projects.
 Students' improved communication skills will enable them to succeed in multiple diverse communities within an organization.

-Golden Gate University is a member of and Registered Education Provider (REP™) for the Project Management Institute (PMI™).
-Faculty with extensive practical experience and who have earned the PMP designation teach all of our courses.
-Students are eligible to receive 35 PMI educational units (CEUs/PDUs) when each of the following courses is completed: OP 340, OP 342, OP 343, OP 344, OP 345, OP346, OP 347, OP 349 and OP 350.
-Course materials align with PMI’s A Guide to the Project Management Body of Knowledge (PMBOK®), 5th ed.
+Faculty with extensive practical experience and who have earned the PMP® designation teach all of our courses.
+Students are eligible to receive 35 Professional Development Units (PDU) or contact units when each of the following courses is completed: OP 340, OP 342, OP 343, OP 344, OP 345, OP 346, OP 347.
+Course materials align with the Project Management Institute A Guide to the Project Management Body of Knowledge (PMBOK®Guide), Fifth Edition, Project Management Institute,Inc., 2013.

-Graduates of the MS in project management program will be able to demonstrate:
+Graduates of the Master of Science in Project Management program will be able to demonstrate:

 - General knowledge of business dynamics, corporate strategy and stakeholder issues.